cryptopunksnotdead/awesome-cryptopunks-bubble/contracts/README.md

 # Inside the CryptoPunksMarket Blockchain Contract / Service

+> The [CryptoPunksMarket] contract now holds 4 095 ETH (~$5.4M USD)
+> in open bids and pending withdrawals. -- [Jan 26, 2021](https://twitter.com/larvalabs/status/1353915659453870080)

 Buy & Sell CryptoPunks - 24x24 Pixel Art Images

 Note: The CryptoPunksMarket contract script is open source  with some inline running commentary and more documentation on the github project page.
 Thanks!
 The CryptoPunksMarket contract script is about 250 lines total.